wilsonzlin/mydns/README.md

 ### I cannot access resources on my local network

 MyDNS uses Stubby as its upstream resolver, not your local DNS server, for privacy and security reasons.
-Stubby connects to public DNS resolvers like [1.1.1.1](https://1.1.1.1/) and [8.8.8.8](https://developers.google.com/speed/public-dns), which will not have any custom entries that may exist in your private network's resolver.
-Currently, there is no option to disable this; please raise an issue.
+It will use public DNS resolvers like [1.1.1.1](https://1.1.1.1/) and [8.8.8.8](https://developers.google.com/speed/public-dns), which will not have any custom entries that may exist in your private network's resolver.
+Currently, there is no option to disable this or choose a different resolver; please raise an issue.

 ## Developing